Hidden dualities in 1D quasiperiodic lattice models: Main Results

+We found that hidden dualities between the variables $\kappa$ and $\varphi$ of CA's are at the root of localization-delocalization transitions in 1D QPS.
+The identification of such dualities allows to determine mobility edges.
+As the size of the CA unit cell increases the mobility edges approach the ones of the true QPS.
+Surprisingly, CA with relatively small unit cells already provide an excellent approximation to the mobility edges of the limiting QPS.

-We show that hidden dualities encoded in phases $\phi$ and $k$ (or $\varphi$ and $\kappa$) of CA are a key feature to understand localization-delocalization transitions in 1D QPS.
-First we define generalized energy bands that depend both on $\varphi$ and $\kappa$, for CA. Generalized duality transformations can be obtained for each band $E(\varphi,\kappa)$, as depicted in Fig.$\,$\ref{fig:main}(f).
-There we see that the $\kappa$-dependent energy dispersion in the extended phase of the limiting QPS is dual of the $\varphi$-dependent energy dispersion in the localized phase.
-This feature is a consequence of the duality transformation that maps wave functions at points in the extended phase to wave functions at their dual points in the localized phase, exchanging the roles of phases $\varphi$ and $\kappa$.
-The generalized Fermi surfaces (FS) of $E(\varphi,\kappa)$ at these dual points are related by a suitable interchange of $\varphi$ and $\kappa$.
+As for the AAM, the hidden dualities can be identified through the generalized energy bands $E(\varphi,\kappa)$.
+Generalized duality transformations can be obtained for each band $E(\varphi,\kappa)$, as depicted in Fig.$\,$\ref{fig:main}(e).
+There, we see that the $\kappa$-dependent energy dispersion in the extended phase of the limiting QPS is dual of the $\varphi$-dependent energy dispersion in the localized phase.
+This becomes even more clear in Fig.$\,$\ref{fig:main}(f), where we show the generalized FS.
+This feature is a consequence of the duality transformation that maps wave functions at points in the extended phase to wave functions at their dual points in the localized phase, exchanging the roles of phases $\varphi$ and $\kappa$, just like we have seen for the AAM.
+The generalized FS of $E(\varphi,\kappa)$ at these dual points are related by a suitable interchange of $\varphi$ and $\kappa$.
 At the fixed points of the duality transformation, the FS are invariant under this interchange.
-Such fixed or self-dual (SD) points are the manifestation of the critical points of the limiting QPS in its CA. In the limit that $\tau_{c}\rightarrow\tau$ (infinite-size unit cell), the duality transformation of the CA reduces to the duality transformation of the limiting QPS.
+Such self-dual (SD) points are the manifestation of the critical points of the limiting QPS in its CA. In the limit that $\tau_{c}\rightarrow\tau$ (infinite-size unit cell), the duality transformation of the CA reduces to the duality transformation of the limiting QPS.